NorthWillov/express2fa/README.md

 ### Verification

-To verify a user's phone number, make a `POST` request to `/verify` with the following parameters:
+To verify a user, make a `POST` request to `/verify` with the following parameters:

 ```
 {
-"username": "your_username",
-"code": "your_verification_code"
+  "request_id": "<requestId that is stored in user model>",
+  "code": "<verification code from your phone>"
 }
 ```

-If the verification code is correct, the user will be logged in and the verification properties will be removed from the user object.
+If the verification code is correct, the user will be logged in

-## Known Issues

-Please note that there is currently a known issue with the verification code limit - if a user enters an incorrect code too many times, they will be blocked from further attempts.

 ## Credits